Search is based on keyword.

 |9.||To dissolve between the original image input and the full convolve effect, adjust the mix slider.|

 Tip: You can check Use GPU if available to have the node run on the graphics processing unit (GPU) rather than the central processing unit (CPU).
-The output between the GPU and CPU is identical on NVIDIA GPUs, but using the GPU can significantly improve processing performance.

 You can select the GPU to use in the Preferences.
 Press Shift+S to open the Preferences dialog, make sure you’re viewing the Preferences > Performance > Hardware tab, and set default blink device to the device you want to use.
 You must restart Nuke for the change to take effect.